 6 Degrees And Under

-None of the images on this site have been lit by bright direct sunlight.
-The sun has either been very low in the sky or below the horizon.
+None of the images here have been lit by bright, direct sunlight.
+Instead, they were taken when the sun was either very low in the sky or below the horizon.

 • Sun elevation between 6º and -4º